Meet Our Coaches

 Ryan Putney

 Ryan started playing chess at the age of 14, while a freshman in high school.
-He is currently a US Chess Class A player (1800+ rating).
+He is currently a US Chess Class Expert player (2000+ rating).
 He is also the winner of the 2023 Florida Collegiate Chess Championship.

 Coach